Chart Color Schemes

 Thrumster faces significant health challenges, as assessed by AreaSearch's evaluation of mortality rates and chronic condition prevalence.
 The prevalence of common health conditions is notable across both younger and older age cohorts.

-Approximately 60% of Thrumster's total population (1,718 people) has private health cover, compared to 51.9% in the rest of NSW.
-Mental health issues and asthma are the most common medical conditions, affecting 10.5 and 9.9% of residents respectively.
-68.6% of residents declare themselves completely clear of medical ailments, compared to 63.3% in the rest of NSW.
+Approximately 60% of Thrumster's total population (1,718 people) has private health cover, compared to the regional NSW average of 51.9%.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 10.5% and 9.9% of residents respectively.
+Conversely, 68.6% of Thrumster's residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
 Health outcomes among the working-age population are broadly typical.
-Thrumster has 10.9% of residents aged 65 and over (312 people), lower than the 23.4% in the rest of NSW.
+The area has 11.1% of residents aged 65 and over (318 people), which is lower than the regional NSW average of 23.4%.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health